arangodb/docs/3.10/foxx-guides.md

 ---
 layout: default
-description: These guides provide solutions to common problems when buildingapplications with Foxx services
+description: These guides provide solutions to common problems when building applications with Foxx services
 ---
 Guides
 ======